 SECTION 7012.
-PROCEDURE FOR FILING AND STAFF REVIEW OF TENTATIVE MAPS AND TENTATIVE PARCEL MAPS
+PROCEDURE FOR FILING AND STAFF REVIEW OF TENTATIVE MAPS AND TENTATIVE PARCEL MAPS a.

-- 1. Transmittal to Other Agencies for Comment - a.
 Once the Within five (5) days of an application for a tentative map or tentative parcel map is accepted having been deemed complete by the